A Frozen Nightmare: The Battle of the Chosin Reservoir

 South Korean soldiers at the 38th Parallel in 1950.
 (Photo Credit: U.S. Department of Defense/Encyclopædia Britannica)

 The outbreak of the Korean War was a reflection of the global wide struggle between democracy and communism.
 Recognizing that if Korea fell, those under the influence of the Soviet Union would “keep right on going and swallow up one [place] after another,” U.S. President Harry Truman knew that a statement had to be made and that North Korea’s invasion must be met with force.
 As he told his secretary of state, “we’ve got to stop those son’s-of-bitches no matter what.”
-With General Douglas MacArthur placed in command of American and United Nations forces, it was up to the legendary World War II hero to save South Korea.
+General Douglas MacArthur was thus placed in command of American and United Nations forces.
+It was up to the legendary World War II hero to save South Korea.

 South Korea’s chances of survival looked very grim at the beginning of the war.
 Driven all the way down to the southernmost tip of the country at Pusan, historian Volker Janssen records that by early August, “U.S. forces held no more than 10 percent of the Korean peninsula.”
 The situation was desperate, but General MacArthur completely turned the war around by launching an amphibious invasion at Inchon, Seoul’s port city, on Friday, September 15, 1950.
 This move put MacArthur’s forces behind the North Koreans, allowing his troops to cutoff the invaders, retake Seoul, and begin driving the enemy back across the 38th Parallel.

 General MacArthur directing the amphibious invasion at Inchon on September 15, 1950.
 (Photo Credit: Wikimedia Commons)